vikejs/vike-react/packages/vike-react-styled-components/README.md

    }
    ```

-4. You can now use `styled-components` at any of your components.
+4. You can now use `styled-components` in any of your components.
    ```jsx
    import { styled } from "styled-components";